The Man Who Would Be King (film): Music

 Maurice Jarre scored the film and invited classical Indian musicians to participate in the recording sessions with a traditional European symphony orchestra.
 A key song, which figures within the plot of the movie, is a fusion of the music of the Irish song "The Minstrel Boy" with the lyrics of Reginald Heber's "The Son of God Goes Forth to War".
 This song is heard at key moments in the score, notably being sung by Dravot as he is being executed and as he tumbles to his death.
 The film's performance of "The Minstrel Boy" is by William Lang, late of the Black Dyke Band and the London Symphony Orchestra.

 Release

 The film premiered on 26 November 1975 at the Tehran Film Festival.
+It opened on 17 December 1975 at the Coronet and Loew's Astor Plaza in New York City.
 It had a Royal premiere attended by Princess Anne at the Odeon Leicester Square in London on 18 December 1975 before opening to the public on the following day.

 Home media

-The Man Who Would Be King was released by Warner Home Video on DVD in Region 1 on 19 November 1997, and was re-issued on 9 November 2010, followed by a Region A Blu-ray release on 7 June 2011.
+The Man Who Would Be King was released by CBS/Fox Video on laserdisc on 12 August 1993.
+Then was released by Warner Home Video (home video arm of Warner Bros., current owners of the Allied Artists library due to the 1989 acquisition of Lorimar-Telepictures) on DVD in Region 1 on 19 November 1997, and was re-issued on 9 November 2010, followed by a Region A Blu-ray release on 7 June 2011.
 In Region 2, the film was released on DVD by Sony Pictures Home Entertainment on 27 August 2007, with a re-issue on 17 May 2010.

+The film is currently available for streaming online on Tubi.